richard-scryber/scryber.core/docs/document_structure.rst

 * Scryber Processing Instruction
+* Namespaces - The namespaces used in the document.
-* Params - The parameters or variables in a document
+* Params - The parameters or variables in a document.
-* Data - Contains any referenced data sources in a document
+* Data - Contains any referenced data sources in a document.
-* Styles - Contains and styles (in document or referenced)
+* Styles - Contains and styles (in document or referenced).
-* Pages - The visual page content in the document or referenced
+* Pages - The visual page content in the document or referenced.
 * Viewer Options - Options for how the document opens in the reader.
-* Render Options - Options for altering how the pdf is output
+* Render Options - Options for altering how the pdf is output.
 * Info - Metadata options about the document itself.

 Example